Dart-Code/Website/_docs/recommended-settings.md

 	// setting is global and not configurable per-language.
 	"debug.openDebug": "openOnDebugBreak",

+	// By default, VS Code will only switch to the Debug Console when you start
+	// debugging the first time in a session.
+This setting tells VS Code to always
+	// switch to the Debug Console when starting a session, so you can see the
+	// programs output.
+	"debug.internalConsoleOptions": "openOnSessionStart",

 	"[dart]": {
 		// Automatically format code on save and during typing of certain characters
 		// (like `;` and `}`).